madgustoo/BerserkerPriceTracker/README.md

 For more info on how this works, I'd recommend checking the Step section in [scrapy-djangoitem](https://github.com/scrapy-plugins/scrapy-djangoitem)'s doc (the README file)

-Now let's take time to setup and configure a PostgreSQL database for the Django project.
+Now let's take time to setup and configure a PostgreSQL database for Django.

 * Create a database and database User

-For the database name it as berserkdb or whichever name you see fit.

-Then change both respective fields inside Django's settings.py:
+Then change both respective fields in settings.py:

 ```
 DATABASES = {